geersch/nestjs-getting-started/docs/11-deploying-to-heroku.md

 CREATE UNIQUE INDEX "user.username_unique" ON "user"("username");
 ```

 Last, but not least for `Knex` we need to modify the bit of code that creates the connection to the database.
 If you use `Knex` open the root module file (`app.module.ts`) and modify the configuration passed to `KnexModule.forRootAsync()`.
 Take note of the new `ssl` options.
 The `pg` package used to establish the connection enables SSL validation by default.
-Heroku uses self-signed certificated, hence we need to turn this off or the connection will not succeed.
+Heroku uses self-signed certificates, hence we need to turn this off or the connection will not succeed.
 For more information see the [Connecting in Node.js](https://devcenter.heroku.com/articles/heroku-postgresql#connecting-in-node-js) documentation on Heroku.

 ```ts
 @Module({